Ap6pack/PDF-Search-Plus/README.md

 Ensure that `tesseract` is in your system's PATH.

-#### EasyOCR

-EasyOCR is included in the package dependencies and doesn't require separate installation.

 ## Requirements

 All dependencies are specified in the `requirements.txt` file.
 Install them using: